-Review and Selection Process Applications cleared through this process will be sent the Corporation for National and Community Service for final funding determination.
+Review and Selection Process

+Applications cleared through this process will be sent the Corporation for National and Community Service for final funding determination.
 The review process will consist of:

-- OCS staff review Letters of Intent; Additional Documents and Audit Report, as applicable.
-If the applicant is determined to have sufficient capacity to manage federal grants they are eligible to continue the application process. - Submitted applications are reviewed for compliance with pertinent state and federal regulations, and responsibility to the request for proposal.
-All compliant and responsive applications will continue through the review process. - Applications passing staff review will next be reviewed by a Grant Review Work Group responsible for scoring applications and making funding decisions. - Grant Review Work Group recommendations are presented to the Montana Commission on Community Service for approval.
+• OCS staff review Letters of Intent; Additional Documents and Audit Report, as applicable.
+If the applicant is determined to have sufficient capacity to manage federal grants, they are eligible to continue the application process.

+- Submitted applications are reviewed for compliance with pertinent state and federal regulations, and responsibility to the request for proposal.
+All compliant and responsive applications will continue through the review process. - Applications passing staff review will next be reviewed by a Grant Review Workgroup responsible for scoring applications and making funding recommendations. - The Grant Review Workgroup will individually score the applications then convene with applicants present to arrive a consensus scores and a funding recommendation. - Grant Review Workgroup recommendations are presented to the Montana Commission on Community Service for approval.
 If the proposal of the review committee is rejected by the Montana Commission the review process may be repeated.